yongyx/Bubble-Tea-Store-Locator/README.md

 <img width="448" alt="Screen Shot 2022-03-29 at 6 49 24 PM" src="https://user-images.githubusercontent.com/56427665/160734542-cbe9fed7-c3bc-4792-91b0-8e6bb6a2cf89.png">

 ### Choice 2: Search for boba shops
 The user can search for a bubble tea store by either city or "dollar sign", which is Yelp's way of categorzing how expensive it is.
+It will be arranged in ascending order from least expensive to most expensive.

 <img width="201" alt="Screen Shot 2022-03-29 at 6 56 12 PM" src="https://user-images.githubusercontent.com/56427665/160735178-9487a340-65c0-4958-803c-b0bddbae7082.png">